Battle of Parabiago: Background

-The battle
+Battle

 On 20 February 1339, with deep snow on the ground, Lodrisio's army attacked one of the two corps in which the Milanese army had divided, and which was camping near what is now the Canale Villoresi, near Parabiago.
 The Milanese were routed and retired to Milan with Lodrisio's troops in pursuit.
 Here the two main corps met and the Milanese were again defeated with Luchino captured.
 However, the Milanese militia did not retreat completely and offered a confused but effective resistance.
 In the meantime da Panigo's knights joined with some fugitives at Rho and moved to Parabiago where they defeated the 400 men-at-arms left by Lodrisio and freed Luchino.

 In the meantime, news of the initial defeat reached Azzone, who ordered his men to move in and prepared to besiege Lodrisio's army.
 When the German mercenaries were attacked by da Panigo's men they were completely routed, and Lodrisio captured in turn.

 Total casualties amounted to some 6,500–7,000.

 Lodrisio Visconti was imprisoned in an iron cage in San Colombano al Lambro until 1349, when Azzone and Luchino died and Giovanni Visconti freed him.